panoschron97/PHP_learning_repository/README.md

-# PHP Learning Repository
+# PHP learning repository

 This repository contains PHP code intended for learning and practicing PHP concepts.
-It covers various topics from basic syntax and data structures to more advanced concepts like forms, file uploading, sessions, and database interaction.
+It covers various topics from basic syntax and data structures to more advanced concepts like forms, file uploading, sessions and database interaction.

 ## Table of Contents